demisto/content/Packs/AzureRiskyUsers/Integrations/AzureRiskyUsers/README.md

 Azure Risky Users provides access to all at-risk users and risk detections in Azure AD environment.
-This integration was integrated and tested with version 1.0 of Microsoft Graph AzureRiskyUsers.
+This integration was integrated and tested with version 1.0 of Microsoft Graph Azure Risky Users.
 ## Authorization
 In order to connect to the Azure Risky Users use either the Cortex XSOAR Azure App or the Self-Deployed Azure App.
 In both options, the [device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code) is used.